 Students seeking to transfer to degree programs other than those specifically designed for the AAS-T should consider the Associate of Arts or the Associate of Science degree, which are specifically designed for transfer to four-year colleges and universities.

 Common Course Numbering Please refer to www.edcc.edu/ccn for more information.

-Credit/Grade Requirements The Computer Game Development Certificate is awarded upon the completion of 63-66 credits of General Requirements, Distribution Requirements, and Specified Requirements outlined on the program requirement sheet.
-A minimum of 30 credits or one-third, whichever is less, of the required credits must have been received from Edmonds Community College.
-Students are required to maintain a minimum cumulative grade point average of 2.0 in all college-level courses as well as a minimum grade point average of 3.0 within the program requirements.
+Credit/Grade Requirements The AAS-T degree is awarded upon completion of a minimum of 95-99 credits of General Requirements, Distribution Requirements, and Specified Requirements outlined on the program requirement sheet.
+A minimum of 30 credits or one-third of the required credits, whichever is less, must be earned at Edmonds Community College.
+Students are required to maintain a minimum cumulative grade point average of 2.0 in all college-level courses.

 Cultural Diversity Requirement All students earning degrees and certificates of 45 credits or more must meet a cultural diversity (CD) requirement by completing courses marked as “CD” on the requirement sheet and/or “Meets Cultural Diversity Requirement” in the quarterly class schedule.
 Those courses may also be used to fulfill other requirements of the degree or certificate.